Dr. Mélodie Lemay-Gaulin, D. Psy

 Pronouns: She/Her

-Dr. Mélodie Lemay-Gaulin is available Monday, Tuesday and Wednesday in the daytime.
-She only accepts in-person clients at the moment.
+Dr. Mélodie Lemay-Gaulin currently has a full caseload and only accepts new clients by waitlist.
+Her schedule is Monday, Tuesday and Wednesday in the daytime.
+She only works with in-person therapy clients at this time.

 About Me